-• The M2M System operator shall be is able to support subscription of the HEM application to subscribe
+• The M2M System operator shall be is able to support subscription of the HEM application to subscribe.

 Support for optimizing notification:

 • The M2M System shall be able to may support a mechanism for delaying notification of Connected Devices in the case of a congested communication network.